What can I do to help the Macrofungi project?

 Upload your photos to iNaturalist!

 All photographs added to the Macrofungi of Lane County, Oregon project in iNaturalist will be identified or verified by local experts, as best we can (depends on how good the photos are and the fungus in question).
 The data will be used to document the range of the fungi within Lane County, and when they fruit (i.e., their phenology).
-The MLCO project is under the umbrella of the North American Mycoflora Project (NAMP), and everything we hope to learn about fungi in Lane County will be usable by the NAMP.
+The MLCO project is under the umbrella of the Fungal Diversity Survey (FUNDIS), and everything we hope to learn about fungi in Lane County will be usable by FUNDIS.

 - Some notes from iNaturalist on getting started: Click here

-EASIEST: (Instructions modified from iNaturalist.org, some phone types may behave slightly different)
+Note: Some phone types may behave slightly different.

 - Please download the iNaturalist App to your smartphone before you go out (while you still have an internet connection).
 The first time you use iNaturalist, you’ll need to create an account and log in.

-- Before you start photographing, make sure – if you have a geographic positioning system function on your phone camera or another digital camera – that it is turned ON
+- Before you start photographing, make sure your GPS function on your phone is turned on/enabled.

 - Open the iNaturalist app.